 Instructions

-- Meanwhile, boil ziti in salted water until al dente.
-Drain and rinse.
+- Meanwhile, boil ziti in a large pot of salted water until al dente.
+Drain well.

-- Add a thin layer (about 1 cup) of sauce to the bottom of a greased 9x13 pan.
-Layer half of the ziti, top with all of the ricotta, and half of the sauce.
+- Add 1 cup of sauce to the bottom of the prepared baking pan.
+Layer half of the ziti, top with all of the ricotta mixture, and half of the sauce.

-- Add remaining ziti, remaining sauce, and top with cheese.
+- Add remaining ziti, remaining sauce, and top with remaining mozzarella cheese.

-- Bake 25-30 minutes or until golden and bubbly.
+- Bake uncovered for 25-30 minutes or until golden and bubbly.

 Video